 Travel from the heart of the ancient Roman empire to the city with some of the best-preserved ancient Roman artifacts.
 Take the train from Rome to Naples

 Spending time in Rome allows you to see the ruins of what was once the heart of the enormous ancient Roman empire.
-But some of the best Roman ruins aren't in Rome at all, but in Naples and Pompeii to the south.
+Most people do not know that some of the best Roman ruins aren't in Rome at all, but in Naples and Pompeii to the south.
 Luckily, Naples is day trip distance from Rome, thanks to the high-speed trains in Italy.

-Once in Naples, it's a 38-minute trip on the Circumvesuviana train line to see the excavations at Pompeii and Herculaneum for yourself, but don't miss a visit to Naples' fantastic National Archaeological Museum, too, to see many of the original statues, frescoes, and mosaics recovered from each site.
+Once in Naples, it's a 38-minute trip on the Circumvesuviana train line to see the excavations at Pompeii and Herculaneum.
+Also, make sure not to miss a visit to Naples' fantastic National Archaeological Museum to see many of the original statues, frescoes, and mosaics recovered from each site.

 BOOK YOUR TRAIN >>